With just a few weeks to go before the 2010 matric examinations, learners should be hard at work preparing for the challenge.

 “The key is to work consistently and constantly, pacing yourself with a scheduled timetable according to papers,” she said.

 The Molteno Institute for Language and Literacy, an NGO that helps people improve their literacy skills, advises learners to make use of the five top preparation tips for exam success: read, review, revise, relax and plan.
+According to the chief executive of Molteno, Masennya Dikotla, learners should keep the following in mind.
+First, read carefully through your work.
+The key is to summarise the content in your own words so that, when the time for revision comes, you should be steering away from textbooks and revising your own notes.

 Use helpful study techniques such as mind-mapping.
 This entails using diagrams to represent words, ideas, tasks, or other items linked to and arranged around a central key word or idea.
 These symbols can help with memory recall by remembering picture cues.
 Whatever you’re drawing, the key is to use pictures and words to help you recall concepts easily.